dentarg/auth0-blog/_posts/2017-06-02-whats-new-in-node8-and-npm5.markdown

 ---
 layout: post
-title: "What's new in Node 8 and npm 5?"
+title: "Node 8 and npm@5 release: What's new?"
 description: Node 8.0.0 and npm@5 were released a few days ago.
 Learn what's new in Node & npm!
 date: 2017-06-03 08:30
 category: Hot Topic, Tools